Training course Managing Energy Distribution Losses

 - How to set up performance indicators and monthly loss reporting

-2. A comprehensive training for anybody involved in day-to-day operations of processes that impact distribution losses.
+Anybody involved in day-to-day operations of processes that impact distribution losses.
 This may include meter readers, system planners, customer affairs, administration, accounting, and others.
-This is a three-day training.